ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 packet to the server, carrying its (possibly fresh) ephemeral public key C', with zero-padding encrypted under the server's long-term public key.
 The server replies with a cookie and its own ephemeral key S' and a cookie that is to be used by the client.
-Upon receipt, the client then generates its second initialization packet carrying: the ephemeral key C', cookie, and an encryption of C', the server's domain name, and, optionally, some message data.
+Upon receipt, the client then generates its second initialization packet carrying: the ephemeral key C', the cookie, and an encryption of C', the server's domain name, and, optionally, some message data.
 The server verifies the cookie and the encrypted payload and, if valid, proceeds to send data in return.
 At this point, the connection is established and the two parties can communicate.